treforcoster/lonic/wp-content/plugins/better-search-replace/README.txt

 2. After running a search/replace dry-run.

 == Changelog ==

+= 1.4.6 - April 17, 2024 =
+* Changed: Serialized text strings are now only deserialized when containing a match, resulting in faster performance
+* Security: Table names are now escaped when displaying search results

 = 1.4.5 - January 18, 2024 =
 * Security: Unserializing an object during search and replace operations now passes `'allowed_classes' => false` to avoid instantiating the object and potentially running malicious code stored in the database (thanks to Wordfence for responsible disclosure on December 18, 2023 followed by development and testing of the fix by WP Engine)